Ted Johnson

-Ted Curtis Johnson (born December 4, 1972) is a former American football player in the National Football League (NFL).
+Ted Curtis Johnson (born December 4, 1972) is an American former professional football player who was a linebacker for the New England Patriots of the National Football League (NFL).
 He grew up in Carlsbad, California where he graduated from Carlsbad High School in 1991.
-From there he attended the University of Colorado and was drafted by the Patriots in the second round of the 1995 NFL Draft with the 57th overall selection.
+He played college football for the Colorado Buffaloes and was selected by the Patriots in the second round of the 1995 NFL draft with the 57th overall pick.

 Playing career

 In his ten-year professional career, Johnson played in 125 regular season games and recorded 763 tackles, 11.5 sacks, one interception, 16 passes defensed, six forced fumbles, and seven fumble recoveries.
 He was noted for his ability to generate many tackles and for his smart play at the linebacker position.
 He also was able to make an impact for the Patriots without tackling the ballcarrier, as former Fox Network analyst and NFL player Matt Millen states, "What you didn't see is Ted Johnson stoning the guard, getting off the guard, taking on the fullback and freeing up (Todd) Collins to make the tackle.
 That play does not get made except for Ted Johnson."

 Johnson retired before the 2005 NFL season after sustaining many documented and undocumented concussions during his career.